WMT-Metrics-task/WMT-Metrics-task.github.io/index.md

 **Output file format for system-level rankings**

-The output files for system-level rankings should be called YOURMETRIC.sys.score.gz and formatted as a tab-separated values (TSV) in the following way:
+The output files for system-level scores should be called YOURMETRIC.sys.score and formatted as tab-separated values (TSV) in the following way:

 > METRIC-NAME\tLANG-PAIR\tTESTSET\tDOMAIN\tREFERENCE\tSYSTEM-ID\tSYSTEM-SCORE

+**Output file format for segment-level scores**

-The output files for segment-level scores should be called YOURMETRIC.seg.score.gz and formatted as a tab-separated values (TSV) in the following way:
+The output files for segment-level scores should be called YOURMETRIC.seg.score and formatted as tab-separated values (TSV) in the following way:

 > METRIC-NAME\tLANG-PAIR\tTESTSET\tDOMAIN\tDOCUMENT\tREFERENCE\tSYSTEM-ID\tSEGMENT-NUMBER\tSEGMENT-SCORE

 Each field should be delimited by a single tab character.

 Where:
 - **METRIC-NAME** is the name of your automatic evaluation metric.
+Please use short descriptive names that don't contain spaces.
-- **LANG-PAIR** is the language pair using two letter abbreviations for the languages (de-en for German-English, for example).
+- **LANG-PAIR** is the language pair using two letter abbreviations for the languages (e.g., he-en, zh-en, and en-de for the official language pairs).
-- **TESTSET** is the ID of the test set (newstest2021, florestest2021, tedtalks or challengeset.
+- **TESTSET** is the ID of the test set (e.g., generaltest2023, or challenge*).
 - **DOMAIN** is the domain of a given segment.
-It can be _conversation_, _ecommerce_, _news_, _social_ or _all_.
-The domain will only be used for *en-de*, *he-en* and *zh-en*.
-For those languages we will look at results for individual domains + concatenation of all domain (_all_).
-For all other language pairs the domain should be _all_.
+For he-en, zh-en, and en-de, domain should be one of conversation, ecommerce, news, social or all.
+For other language pairs, use all.
+For system-level scores, this field designates the domain that is being scored (all means the whole test set).
+For segment-level scores, DOMAIN is used for verification purposes only.
 - **DOCUMENT** is the ID of the document.
-As for the the domain, the document information is only relevant for *en-de*, *he-en* and *zh-en*.
+This field is used for verification only.
-- **REFERENCE** is the ID of the reference (ref-A or ref-B or ref-C or ref-D for reference-based metrics, and src for reference-free metrics
+- **REFERENCE** is the ID of the reference (refA, refB, etc for reference-based metrics, and src for reference-free metrics).
-- **SYSTEM-ID** is the ID of system being scored (given by the part of the filename for the plain text file, uedin-syntax for example).
+- **SYSTEM-ID** is the ID of the system being scored (given by the part of the filename for the plain text file, for example “uedin-syntax”).
 - **SEGMENT-NUMBER** is the line number starting from 1 of the plain text input files.
 - **SYSTEM-SCORE** is the score your metric predicts for the particular system.
 - **SEGMENT-SCORE** is the score your metric predicts for the particular segment.

-#### How to submit:
+#### Codalab:

 This year we will be using [Codalab](https://codalab.lisn.upsaclay.fr/) to handle all submissions.
-We will be providing more details about [Codalab](https://codalab.lisn.upsaclay.fr/) soon!

-You are allowed to submit multiple metrics, but we need you to indicate the primary metric.
+Create a zip archive containing YOURMETRIC.sys.score and/or YOURMETRIC.seg.score, and upload it using the Submit / View Results tab under Participate.
+Fill in the meta-information for your team and metric, as prompted.

+Each submission should contain scores for only one metric.
+The official metric name is the one that appears in the METRIC-NAME field in the score files.

+Reference-free (aka QE) metrics must have `src` in the REFERENCE field; if a metric is reference free, it must be reference-free for both system- and segment-level scores.

+If your submission contains only segment-level scores, we will fill in system-level scores by averaging.

+You can make multiple submissions.
+Each new submission must have a different metric name, and one submission must be designated as primary.
+Only this submission will participate in the official evaluation (final metric ranking).
+To designate a submission as primary, include PRIMARY in the Description field.
+You can update this field to change your primary submission at any time before the evaluation ends.

+Primary submissions must include, at minimum, segment-level scores for all official language pairs (Hebrew-English, Chinese-English, English-German).

+**Verify submission:**

+After uploading your submission, check that its status (under Submit / View Results) shows Finished and a numerical score appears in the Score column.
+This can take some time.
+Use the Results tab to check your correlation scores on the leaderboard.
+These are correlations with an automatic metric, and will not reflect your final correlations to human MQM scores, nor your true ranking compared to other submissions.
+However, if they are very low or negative, it could indicate a problem with your scores.

+If there is a problem uploading your submission, its status will be Failed, and an Error display will show the reasons for the failure.
+You can get other information from the links under the Error panel.
+You can also test your submission offline by running the scoring script yourself.

+There is currently no way to remove failed submissions or replace existing valid submissions from codalab.
+To indicate that you do not wish us to use a submission, include DISCARD in its Description field.

 ## Training Data